Updated on 2024-12-11 GMT+08:00

 Changing the storage directory of a single DataNode instance

-1. Choose Cluster > Name of the desired cluster > Services > HDFS > Instance.
-Select the HDFS instance whose storage directory needs to be modified, and choose More > Stop Instance.
+1. Choose Cluster > Services > HDFS and click Instances.
+Select the DataNode whose storage directory needs to be modified, click More, and select Stop Instance.

 2. Log in to the DataNode node as user root, and perform the following operations: